top of page

 TikTok: Connection Over Production

 On TikTok, performance is not about whether content is highly produced or raw.
 What matters most is connection and interaction.
+Both simple and highly produced videos can perform well as long as they:

 • Trigger emotion